mcartale/HostGalaxiesGW-Sarah/DNS/DistribToCompareWithDetectability/readme.md

-Same than in the files DistribToCompareDNS-snapxxxxx.dat, but including the detectability for ET
+Same than DistribToCompareDNS-snapxxxxx.dat but including ET detectability

+For the 25Mpc box